desouradeep/Expense-Manager/README.rst

 EXPENSE MANAGER
 ===============

-An easy to use, clean looking expense manager which will help you in tracking your daily/monthly expenses efficiently.
+An easy to use, clean looking expense manager which will help you to track your daily/monthly expenses efficiently.

 LIBRARIES USED: